-Primary Payer Chart A. When either you or your covered spouse are age 65 or over and Then the primary payer is Original Medicare This Plan Are an active employee with the Federal government (including when you or a family member are eligible for Medicare solely because of a disability), √ 2) Are an annuitant, ✓ Are a reemployed annuitant with the Federal government when a) The position is excluded from FEHB, or b) The position is not excluded from FEHB. √ Ask your employing office which of these applies to you.
-4) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge), ✓ 5) Are enrolled in Part B only, regardless of your employment status, (for Part B services) √ (for othe services) 6) Are a former Federal employee receiving Workers' Compensation and the Office of Workers' Compensation Programs has determined that you are unable to return to duty, (except for claims related to Workers' Compensation.)
-B. When you or a covered family member have Medicare based on end stage renal disease (ESRD) and 1) Are within the first 30 months of eligibility to receive Part A benefits solely because of ESRD, ✓ 2) Have completed the 30-month ESRD coordination period and are still eligible for Medicare due to ESRD, √ 3) Become eligible for Medicare due to ESRD after Medicare became primary for you under another provision, √ C. When you or a covered family member have FEHB and Are eligible for Medicare based on disability, and a) Are an annuitant, or ✓ b) Are an active employee √
+A. When either you or your covered spouse are age 65 or over and Then the primary payer is Original Medicare This Plan Are an active employee with the Federal government (including when you or a family member are eligible for Medicare solely because of a disability), ~ 2) Are an annuitant, ✓ 3) Are a reemployed annuitant with the Federal government whena) The position is excluded from FEHB, orb) The position is not excluded from FEHB × ✓ (Ask your employing office which of these applies to you.)
+4) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge), ~ 5) Are enrolled in Part B only, regardless of your employment status, ✓ (for Part B services) ✓ (for other services 6) Are a former Federal employee receiving Workers' Compensation and the Office of Workers' Compensation Programs has determined that you are unable to return to duty, ✓ (except for claims related to Workers' Compensation.)
+B. When you or a covered family member have Medicare based on end stage renal disease (ESRD) and Are within the first 30 months of eligibility to receive Part A benefits solely because of ESRD, ~ Have completed the 30-month ESRD coordination period and are still eligible for Medicare due to ESRD, $\checkmark$ Become eligible for Medicare due to ESRD after Medicare became primary for you under another provision, ~ C. When you or a covered family member have FEHB and Are eligible for Medicare based on disability, and a) Are an annuitant, or √ b) Are an active employee ✓ c) Are a former spouse of an annuitant √ d) Are a former spouse of an active employee 1